Hector-Taylor/Hector-Taylor.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description: More in the pipeline!
+Many more!
 nav: true
 nav_order: 3
 ---